 Sen. John McCain Will Discontinue Medical Treatment For Brain Cancer

-Sen. John McCain, R-Ariz., will no longer continue to receive medical treatment for brain cancer, his family announced on Friday.
-The 2008 Republican candidate for president, now 81, was diagnosed with brain cancer last July.
+Sen. John McCain, R-Ariz., will no longer receive medical treatment for brain cancer, his family announced Friday.
+The 81-year-old senator has been battling cancer for more than a year, since announcing last July that he had been diagnosed with an aggressive tumor called a glioblastoma.

+"In the year since, John has surpassed expectations for his survival," his family said in a statement.
+"But the progress of disease and the inexorable advance of age render their verdict.
+With his usual strength of will, he has now chosen to discontinue medical treatment.

 His daughter, Meghan McCain, tweeted that her family was "deeply appreciative of all the love and generosity you have shown us during this past year. ...
 We could not have made it this far without you — you've given us strength to carry on."